Philippines country profile

 Much of the country is mountainous and prone to earthquakes and eruptions from around 20 active volcanoes.
 It is often buffeted by typhoons and other storms.

 The Philippines - a Spanish colony for more than three centuries, and named after a 16th century Spanish king - was taken over by the US in the early 20th century after a protracted rebellion against rule from Madrid.

 Spanish and US influences remain strong, especially in terms of language, religion and government.
 Self-rule in 1935 was followed by full independence in 1946 under a US-style constitution.

-The US is a close ally and has provided military aid to help combat Muslim and communist insurgencies.
+The US is a close ally and has provided military aid to help combat Islamist and communist insurgencies.

 Powerful commercial interests control or influence much of the media.

 The lively TV scene is dominated by free-to-air networks ABS-CBN and GMA.
-Some Manila-based networks broadcast in local languages.
-Cable TV has extensive reach.
+There are hundreds of radio stations and a vigorous newspaper scene.

 1542 - Spanish expedition claims the islands and names them the Philippines after the heir to the Spanish throne.
 Three centuries of Spanish rule fail to conquer Muslim areas in the south.